abaer123/gitlab-agent/doc/architecture.md

   - Accessing Gitaly via gRPC is a better development experience vs invoking Git for repository access.
 It's essentially the difference between calling a function vs invoking a binary.
 Better development experience means faster iterations.

-  - Putting polling into `kgb` follows the "smart `kgb`, dumb `agentk`" principle described above.
+  - Putting polling into `kas` follows the "smart `kas`, dumb `agentk`" principle described above.

-- **Q**: If there is no middlemen between `kgb` and Gitaly, how do we prevent `kgb` overloading Gitaly?
+- **Q**: If there is no middlemen between `kas` and Gitaly, how do we prevent `kas` overloading Gitaly?

-  **A**: `kgb` should rate limit itself.
+  **A**: `kas` should rate limit itself.
 The following not mutually exclusive approaches are possible:

-  - Per-`kgb` instance rate limiting can be put in place using gRPC's rate limiting mechanisms.
+  - Per-`kas` instance rate limiting can be put in place using gRPC's rate limiting mechanisms.
-  - Per-`agentk` rate limiting within `kgb` can be implemented using some external state storage.
+  - Per-`agentk` rate limiting within `kas` can be implemented using some external state storage.
 E.g. [using Redis](https://redislabs.com/redis-best-practices/basic-rate-limiting/).
-Or, alternatively, each `kgb` instance can enforce per-`agentk` limit just for itself - not as good, but much simpler to implement (no Redis needed).
+Or, alternatively, each `kas` instance can enforce per-`agentk` limit just for itself - not as good, but much simpler to implement (no Redis needed).
-  - Global rate limiting for all `kgb` instances can also be implemented using Redis.
+  - Global rate limiting for all `kas` instances can also be implemented using Redis.

-- **Q**: Should `kgb` be part of GitLab Workhorse?
+- **Q**: Should `kas` be part of GitLab Workhorse?

   **A**: This has been considered.